lirantal/slides-typescript-security/slides.md

 :: content ::

-- Drop the use of `any`
+- Let's drop the use of `any`
-- Use TypeScript to define the query parameter as a string
+- Let's use TypeScript to define the query parameter as a string

 ```ts{5}
 class UserController {